paulamatdesign/uxscores/README.md

 The implemented scoring algorithms are based on the publicly available definitions of the respective questionnaires (e.g., SUS, UMUX-Lite).
 However, implementation errors, interpretation differences, or future updates of scoring standards may lead to discrepancies.

-## Data Privacy

-- This app does not store questionnaire responses permanently.
-- All computations are performed locally and temporarily for the duration of the session.
-- No data is sold, shared, or analyzed beyond the displayed results.
-- If you later add storage or analytics, this section should be updated accordingly.

-## Licence Notice & Attribution

-Both the app and its source code are distributed under the **MIT Licence**, allowing anyone to reuse, modify, and adapt them freely.

-Please note that while **the app and its code** are MIT-licensed, **the UX questionnaires themselves are not mine**.
-Each questionnaire (e.g., SUS, UMUX-Lite, UEQ-S) may have its own licence, terms of use, or citation requirements.

-Users must check the **original authors’ licences** before employing any questionnaire in a study, publication, or product.

-All questionnaires remain the intellectual property of their respective authors.
-This application only provides automated scoring and does not claim ownership of any scale.

 ## Versioning

 This application may be updated at any time.
 Results obtained from different versions of the tool may differ slightly due to bug fixes or methodological improvements.